bchew/dynamodump/README.md

 Simple DynamoDB backup/restore.

-required arguments:
+optional arguments:
-  -m MODE, --mode MODE  'backup' or 'restore'
+  -h, --help            show this help message and exit -m MODE, --mode MODE  'backup' or 'restore'
   -r REGION, --region REGION
                         AWS region to use, e.g. 'us-west-1'.
 Use 'local' for local DynamoDB testing.
   -s SRCTABLE, --srcTable SRCTABLE
-                        source DynamoDB table name to backup or restore from
+                        Source DynamoDB table name to backup or restore from, use 'tablename*' for wildcard prefix selection -d DESTTABLE, --destTable DESTTABLE

-optional arguments:
-  -h, --help            show this help message and exit -d DESTTABLE, --destTable DESTTABLE
-                        destination DynamoDB table name to backup or restore to [optional, defaults to source] --host HOST           Host of local DynamoDB [required only for local] --port PORT           Port of local DynamoDB [required only for local] --accessKey ACCESSKEY
+                        Destination DynamoDB table name to backup or restore to, use 'tablename*' for wildcard prefix selection [optional, defaults to source] --host HOST           Host of local DynamoDB [required only for local] --port PORT           Port of local DynamoDB [required only for local] --accessKey ACCESSKEY